oznogon/gattaibushido-public/rules/02_pilots.md

 **Style Ideas:** Report Card, Yearbook bio, Yearbook quote, Data Panel Readout

-###### (SIDEBAR: "Chromas, Weapons, and Robos")
+###### (SIDEBAR: "Chromas, Daisho, and Robos")

-> Your playbook gives you a number of creative options for your Pilot, but the three main sources of power are your Chroma, your Power Weapon, and your Robo.
+> Your playbook gives you a number of creative options for your Pilot, but the three main sources of power are your Chroma, your Daisho, and your Robo.
 Each of these aspects give you a number of cool in-game abilities, but they do so in very different ways.
 >
 > Your Pilot's Chroma provides the main bulk of your power and versatility.
 Her Chroma Techs will be your core tools for empowerment, both in and out of the mecha cockpits.
 >
-> Her custom Power Weapon also provides Techs, but they are intended to be minor extensions of ability.
+> Her custom Daisho also provides Techs, but they are intended to be minor extensions of ability.
 These can be used to either boost your base Chroma Techs, or instead diversify your skills and keep you from being an overly-specialized one-trick pony.
 >
 > Finally, your Robo mainly serves as an extension of your Pilot's core persona.
 While it provides some minor thematic abilities, it's primary purpose is as a vessel for Rumbles and the Final Form.